anea-11/infra-provisioning/README.md

 # Introduction

-This project containes code for provisioning infrastructure for building, storing artifacts and deploying "encoding" and "google-online-boutique" projects.
+This project contains code for provisioning infrastructure for building, storing artifacts and deploying "encoding" and "google-online-boutique" projects.
 The entire infratructure is on aws.

 # EC2 ssh key pairs